siyul-park/uniflow/docs/user_extension.md

 scheme, _ := builder.Build()
 ```

-Now, pass this scheme to the runtime environment to execute workflows that include the extended node:
+Pass this scheme to the runtime environment to execute workflows with the extended node:

 ```go
 r := runtime.New(runtime.Config{